jesseharold/MongoNewsScraper/README.md

 ## TO DO
 * fix populate of comment info
 * deploy to heroku
-* users can hide comments they don't like
+* fix commenting on saved page redirect
-* users can delete comments of their own
+* users can delete articles from their saved

 * add bylines date published to sites, optional